NAP Local Marketing

 Remember: Someone who is looking for you right now is about as “targeted” as you can get with your marketing and advertising!!

 Consistent NAP information across the web greatly affects where you will rank in the local search results, because search engines such as Google take the data into account when determining which companies to show for geo-targeted searches.
-Smart phones already know when searches are locally based, but most customers still type in a city location.
+Smart phones already know when searches are locally based, but some customers still type in a city location.

 What can businesses do with their NAP to boost their local search rankings?